wal-g/wal-g/PostgreSQL.md

 ```
 If the parameter value is NOMETADATA or not specified, it will fallback to default setting (no wal metadata generation)

-* `WALG_RECEIVE_BULKMETADATA_PATH`

-Temporary directory location of wal metadata files, when the wal files are streamed through wal-receive command.
-This parameter is effective only for the BULK WAL metadata option (WALG_UPLOAD_WAL_METADATA=BULK)

 Usage
 -----